 Wilson’s hands have extreme knock-back power, and he consistently drives blockers back on initial contact.
 The Texas Tech EDGE can quickly extend, then reload and re-exert with violent arm movements.
 He’s able to bulldoze blockers with power generated by his burst and length.
 It’s not brash to say Wilson’s power profile is almost generational — players with this kind of force capacity don’t come around often.

 Power and strength often go hand-in-hand to an extent, and it’s not a shock to see that Wilson has both in elite quantities.
 The Texas Tech EDGE has the raw strength to hold blocks from inside while surveying option plays, then rip himself free to commit in pursuit.
 As a pass rusher, he can wrench down opposing anchors and extensions with devastating force.
 Additionally, he can lock his anchor into place and steamroll linemen into the pocket with overwhelming strength.

-Wilson is tall and can struggle with leverage, but he improved at getting his base under him as the 2021 season went on.
+Wilson is tall and can struggle with leverage, but he improved at getting his base under him across the 2021-2022 stretch.
 He does have the ability to sink his pads and drive power forward.
 Additionally, he can actively acquire leverage, load up his base, and forklift linemen with raw power exerted on the torso.
 He can also get skinny to squeeze through gaps as a stunting lineman and use his length to pry through.

 In pursuit, Wilson has the play strength and wide reach to easily make solo tackles, engulfing ball carriers with his wingspan.
-The Texas Tech EDGE also brings solid range in pursuit with his long strides, and he has enough burst and speed to close gaps on runners as they turn upfield.
+The Red Raider EDGE also brings solid range in pursuit with his long strides, and he has enough burst and speed to close gaps on runners as they turn upfield.
 In a similar vein, he’s shown he can identify RBs sneaking into the flats and run them down.

-Wilson’s areas for improvement
+Wilson’s Areas for Improvement

 His frame is tall and slightly high-hipped, which leads him to come into blocks too tall, limiting his ability to drive power forward with maximum efficiency.
-Similarly, Wilson will drift too far upright when approaching blocks, hindering his ability to drive.
+Similarly, Wilson sometimes drifts too far upright when approaching blocks, hindering his ability to drive.

 Moreover, Wilson doesn’t consistently stack counters off extensions.
 His hands are heavy but can be faster and more violent at times.
 He can also better load up his arms to maximize power exertion and energy efficiency.
 Wilson can be heavily reliant on two-hand extensions and isn’t always quick to adapt when his rushes stall out.

 Among other things, Wilson sometimes appears uncontrolled and can channel his traits more efficiently, both heading into contact and working around the edge.
 He occasionally fades out at the tail end of reps and doesn’t have elite range or functional athleticism in space.

-Current draft projection for Texas Tech EDGE Tyree Wilson
+Current Draft Projection for Texas Tech EDGE Tyree Wilson